kevreco/wood-website/hugo-content/documentation/latest/04-control-flow.md

 	break(loop);
 }

-// W give the for loop a label, then we can break from the loop using the label. loop2 : for() {
+// A label is givent the for loop, then we can break from the for loop using the label. loop2 : for() {
 	for() {
 		for() {